-Regional Council of Päijät-Häme and University of Helsinki Department of Environmental Sciences are Finnish partners in the TANIA project, TreAting contamination through NanoremedIAtion.
-The project is coordinated by ASEV (Agency for the development of the Empolese Valdelsa) from Italy.
-Partners from 5 regions have identified the potential of connecting new and emerging nanomaterials and clean technologies with natural heritage protection in order to address environmental and economic problems.
-Through TANIA, they are supporting the wide and effective application of nanotechnologies for remediation of contaminated soil and water.
+The Regional Council of Päijät-Häme and the University of Helsinki’s Department of Environmental Sciences are the Finnish partners in the TANIA project, TreAting contamination through NanoremedIAtion.
+The project is co-ordinated by ASEV (Agency for the Development of the Empolese Valdelsa) from Italy.
+Partners from five regions have identified the potential of connecting new and emerging nanomaterials and clean technologies with natural heritage protection in order to address environmental and economic problems.
+Through TANIA, they are supporting the wide and effective application of nanotechnologies for the remediation of contaminated soil and water.

-The Päijät-Häme region hosts one of the largest clusters of companies focused on Clean Tech and Green Tech.
-The Lahti Science and Business Park is home for one of the largest environmental analysis laboratories in the Nordic countries.
-Both the University of Helsinki Department of Environmental Sciences and relevant sections of the LAB University of Applied Science are also located in this park.
-Additionally, the region lays claim to several knowledge intensive growth drivers such as an abundance of small and medium sized and large businesses focused on the bio economy and clean tech, including waste management, as well as strong support for institutional innovation promotion and management and a tradition of Triple Helix cooperation in R&D of contaminated soil treatment and waste management.
+The Päijät-Häme region hosts one of the largest clusters of companies focused on cleantech and green technology.
+Lahti Science and Business Park is home to one of the largest environmental analysis laboratories in the Nordic countries.
+Both the University of Helsinki’s Department of Environmental Sciences and relevant departments of LAB University of Applied Science are also located on this park.
+Additionally, the region lays claim to several knowledge-intensive growth drivers, such as an abundance of small and medium-sized and large businesses focused on the bio economy and cleantech, including waste management, strong support for institutional innovation promotion and management, and a tradition of triple helix co-operation in R&D of contaminated soil treatment and waste management.

-Regional Council of Päijät-Häme will focus on policy design, implementation and monitoring.
-RC Päijät-Häme will also benchmark good practices of managing and use of structural funds in other regions.
-The role of Regional Council of Päijät-Häme in the TANIA project is to facilitate implementation of new projects, change in the management of the policy instrument and change in the strategic focus of the policy instrument.
+The Regional Council of Päijät-Häme will focus on policy design, implementation and monitoring.
+It will also benchmark good practices of the management and use of structural funds in other regions.
+The role of the Regional Council of Päijät-Häme in the TANIA project is to facilitate the implementation of new projects, and the reform of the management and strategic focus of the policy instruments.

 The participating countries are Finland, France, Greece, Hungary and Italy.
-The five-year long project started in January 2017, with a total budget of 1,2 million Euros.
+The five-year-long project started in January 2017, with a total budget of 1.2 million euro.

 +358 44 077 3637